 Lyons is located in Sandy Township in Tuscarawas County.
 The project site is 35 acres.
 Lyons discharges into Huff Run at river mile 1.90.
 The design was completed by ATC Associates for \$53,335.
-The treatment approach was to reclaim eroding mine spoils, eliminate acid impoundment, install alkaline recharge with steel slag berms and open limestone channels.
-The treatment consisted of installing 3000 linear feet of limestone channels and 1500 linear feet of steel slag channel and reclaim a 15 acre of gob pile and 5 acres of surface reclamation.
-The goal of the design was to eliminate eroding acid spoils and impoundments, generate alkalinity to deep mine pools and decrease AMD discharges and neutralize acidic discharges prior to main stem.
+The treatment approach was to reclaim eroding mine spoils, eliminate acid impoundments, install alkaline recharge with steel slag berms and open limestone channels.
+The treatment consisted of installing 3,000 linear feet of limestone channels and 1,500 linear feet of steel slag channel and reclaim a 15 acre of gob pile and 5 acres of surface reclamation.
+The goal of the design was to eliminate eroding acid spoils and impoundments, generate alkalinity to deep mine pools, decrease AMD discharges and neutralize acidic discharges prior to draining into the mainstem.
 Construction was complete December 2005 Malcuit for a cost of \$794,030.
 Problems with the construction were placement of underdrain tiles to effectively collect subsurface flows to constructed OLC/steel slag channels.
 The funding sources for this project were Ohio EPA and ODNR/MRM.